textX/Arpeggio/README.rst

 ----------------------
 Please use `discussion forum`_ for general discussions, suggestions etc.

-If you have some specific question on Arpeggio usage please use `stackoverflow`_.
+If you are on `stackoverflow`_ you can ask questions there.
-Just make sure to tag your question with :code:`arpeggio`.
+Just make sure to tag your question with :code:`arpeggio` so that your question reach me.

 Contribute
 ----------